How Much Does It Cost to Hire a Bookkeeper in Canada?

 3. Abrupt departure could necessitate hiring and training a replacement

-Hiring a self-employed bookkeeper on a part-time basis is usually less expensive than hiring an employee.
-Because they often work with multiple small business owners, most part-time bookkeepers:
+Hiring a self-employed bookkeeper part-time is usually less expensive than hiring an employee.
+Because they often work with several small business owners, most part-time bookkeepers:

 • Come into the office intermittently or on an as-needed basis